 Kitty Rocks the House

-It is part of the Kitty Norville #11 series and is a This urban fantasy is a paperback edition that was published by Tor Books on March 26, 2013 and has 324 pages.
+It is part of the Kitty Norville #11 series and is a urban fantasy that was published by Tor Books on March 26, 2013 and has 324 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty in the Underworld
+Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty in the Underworld